romantomjak/romantomjak.com/content/posts/tdd-with-go.md

 ---
 title: "TDD with Go"
 date: 2018-09-02T15:20:03+01:00
-draft: true
+draft: false
 tags: ["go"]
 categories: ["tdd"]
 summary: Short introduction to TDD with Go.
-We will be creating a CLI tool that converts words into military call letters using the Military phonetic spelling alphabet.
+Why I like TDD, what are the benefits of practising TDD and, of course, a small CLI tool that will convert words into military call letters using the Military phonetic spelling alphabet!
 ---

-I often find myself tinkering with Go as it possesses many of the language qualities I like - statically typed, compiled language that in many ways is similiar to C, but with memory safety and garbage collection.
+I often find myself tinkering with Go as it possesses many of the language qualities I like - statically typed, compiled language that in many ways is similar to C, but with memory safety and garbage collection.

 {{< figure width="350" src="/media/tdd-circle-of-life.png" class="center" alt="TDD Circle of Life" >}}